google/applied-computing-series/ac1/_sources/manipulating_data/pivot_tables.rst

 For this example, consider a non-profit organization that works to improve the life expectancy of Americans.
-You have access to data from The National Center for Health Statistics (NCHS) is a branch of the Center for Disease Control, which provides statistical information about the health of American people.
-`The dataset below presents the number of deaths for the ten leading causes of death in the USA for each state beginning in 1999.
+You have access to data from The National Center for Health Statistics (NCHS), which is a branch of the Center for Disease Control, that provides statistical information about the health of American people. `The dataset below presents the number of deaths for the ten leading causes of death in the USA for each state beginning in 1999.
 <https://drive.google.com/open?id=1-_73K_54Q7Sil-ErcRGRz2Y7GJ8Aimrcd26xqY44s4Q>`__

 .. image:: figures/leading_cause_of_death.png
    :alt: A screenshot of a sheet with leading cause of death data.